imad-npm/stock-management-app-react-laravel/README.md

 ## User Roles

-The application has two main user roles:
+The application is designed for multiple users, with each user's data being completely isolated.
+There are two main user roles:

-*   **Admin:** The admin user has full access to the system.
-They can perform any action on any resource, including:
+*   **Admin:** The admin user has full access to the system and can manage all data, including:
     *   Managing users (creating, updating, deleting)
-    *   Managing all products, categories, and transactions.
+    *   Viewing and managing all products, categories, and transactions across all users.

-*   **User:** The user role has limited access to the system.
+*   **User:** The user role has limited access to the system and can only interact with their own data.
+Each user's data is private and not visible to other users.
 They can:
-    *   Create new products, categories, and transactions.
-    *   Only view, update, and delete their own products, categories, and transactions.
+    *   Create, view, update, and delete their own products, categories, and transactions.

 ## Technologies Used